-*1: Progress payments totaling $19.8 million were previously approved and paid.
+1: Progress payments totaling $19.8 million were previously approved and paid.

-*2: Represents the value at risk over an estimated 45-day hedging period.
+2: PV of demand charges for 15 years discounted at 10%.
+This is a worst-case scenario and does not take into account any re-sale of capacity over the 15-year period.

 EXPOSURE SUMMARY